suchipi/quickjs/README.md

 - New `isModuleNamespace` function lets users identify module namespace objects
 - New `defineBuiltinModule` function lets users add their own builtin modules
 - When using `require` to load a module which contains an export named `__cjsExports`, the value of the `__cjsExports` property will be returned from `require` instead of the usual module namespace object.
 This can be leveraged by users configuring the module loader to add some CommonJS <-> ESM interop.
 Note, however, that dynamic import and `"quickjs:engine"`'s `importModule` always receive the usual module namespace object.
-- Synchronous import function added (`importModule`), which provides the same module record object you would get via dynamic (async) import.
-- JS api for using the engine's configured module name normalization function was added (`resolveModule`).

 ### Changes to project organization